 What Does Narrowing a Wide or Broad Nose Mean?

 The procedure for narrowing a wide or broad nose is called wide nose rhinoplasty.
-This procedure can narrow a wide nasal bone by cutting and reshaping it.
+Wide nose reduction surgery can narrow a wide nasal bone by cutting and reshaping it.
 It is a popular form of nose reshaping surgery throughout the world.
 The nose, because it is located at the centre of the face, plays an important role in a person’s confidence and interaction with others.
 With wide nose rhinoplasty performed by specialist plastic surgeon Dr Doyle, you can improve your appearance, boost your self-confidence, and correct any functional issues.

 Am I a Good Candidate for Narrowing a Wide or Broad Nose?